mcafier/grape-vision/README.md

 *   **Use Case:** You want to track berries AND calculate their volume in every frame to measure growth.
 *   **Command:**
     ```bash
-    python main.py track-analyze --input path/to/your/image_sequence --output path/to/your/output
+    python main.py track-analyze --input sample_data/image_sequence
     ```
 *   **Output:** A master CSV with all volume data over time, plus folders for each berry containing visualized crops and an individual volume-over-time CSV.

 **5. Analysis on Pre-Tracked Crops**
 *   **Use Case:** You have already run tracking and perhaps manually corrected the crop folders.
 Now you only want to run volume estimation on them.
+You can use this command on a folder of crops, or on a folder of folders of crops.
 *   **Command:**
     ```bash
-    python main.py analyze-crops --input path/to/your/tracked_crops_folder --output path/to/your/output
+    python main.py analyze-crops --input sample_data/pre_tracked_crops/Berry_4
     ```
 *   **Output:** The same output as the `track-analyze` command, but it skips the tracking step.